-The traditional Aeropress method involves using medium-coarse grind, 16 grams of ground coffee for an 8oz serving, 185F water temperature, 10-second stir, and a 1-minute steep time.
-While this is not cold brewing, the resulting brew (iced coffee made with Aeropress) will still leave your taste buds thankful.
+The traditional Aeropress method involves using a medium-coarse grind, 16 grams of ground coffee for an 8oz serving, 185F water temperature, 10-second stir, and a 1-minute steep time.
+While this is not cold brewing, the resulting brew (iced coffee made with Aeropress) will leave your taste buds thankful.

 1-minuted cold brew